j-grooms/Crafty/README.md

                                 )
 ```

-A persistent but that I kept running into with the Redux turned out to not be a bug, but expected behavior.
+A persistent bug that I kept running into with the Redux turned out to not be a bug, but expected behavior.
 I did not realize that it did not check for deep equality, so I had to move a lot of state out of nested objects, and into their own slices of state.
 The store is still not perfect, but I did do some expanding and refactoring, making it by far the biggest redux store I have made.

 ## The Future of Crafty
 As always, no project ever truly feels complete.
 There is always code to refactor, and styling tweaks to be made.
 In the future, I plan to: